Table of Contents

 4.2.
 Research Current Social Issues

-When you weave these themes into your plot, readers will find your story more relatable and impactful.
+When you weave those themes into your plot, readers don’t just understand your story.
+They feel it.

 4.3.
 Interweave Character Development with World-Building